bezda-team/rhp/DEV.md

  - [ ] add mouse event listeners
  - [ ] add ability to customize listeners is some useful way via properties in template.

+## Doing things the react way

+This project was inspired by a non-react svg plotting library and as a result, extra effort is required to restructure the pieces into react components that people will find intuitive to use and follow common design configurations.
+Currently, the plan is to provide BOTH black-box react components (where you dont have to worry/care about whats inside after you have created/chosen the templates) and your typical react components where you can set things up so that all inner elements are accessable at the top level.

 ## Cleanup

  - [ ] add interface props for all components
  - [ ] differentiate `BarType` and `DecorationType` and use `BarType | DecorationType` in type requirements in components that mix both
  - [ ] change `BarPlot` component name to `BarPlotArea`
+ - [ ] move `PlotContext,provider` (context provider) from BarPlotArea and Scale components to the parent full plot component.